hookzof/mtproto-tls-server/README.md

 You can adapt the `html` directory from this repository.

 ## 3. Get certificate from Let's Encrypt

+Follow the instructions on https://certbot.eff.org to install a real certificate on your server.

 ```
 apt install certbot python-certbot-nginx